2015 Ford Fusion

 Technology includes Ford’s Sync voice recognition and the MyFord Touch interface although both have their idiosyncrasies and can be frustrating, despite recent improvements.
 Optional advanced safety features include adaptive cruise control, blind-spot detection, lane-keeping assist, and an automatic parallel parking feature, the latter of which is normally reserved for high-end luxury cars.

-The base model comes with 16-inch steel wheels, which is disappointing considering the Honda Accord comes with alloys, and even some carmakers, like General Motors, are including alloy wheels standard on lower priced compact and sub-compact offerings.
+The base model comes with 16-inch steel wheels, which is disappointing considering the Honda Accord comes with alloys.

 The steering wheel feels fine in hand, and is equipped with a plethora of buttons for vehicle information and settings, volume and audio input, cruise control, handsfree phone operation and voice activation.
 It can be distracting to find everything at first, and takes some time to memorize.